mattcooperdev/mattcooperdev/README.md

 I am a frontend developer with professional experience using React, JavaScript, CSS, Python (Django and Flask), PHP, SQL, Heroku and AWS.

-Feel free to check them out my repos!
+Feel free to check out my repos below!

-I am passionate and creative, honing my my craft every day building responsive web applications/websites.
+I am passionate and creative, honing my craft every day by building responsive web applications/websites.
 I am currently delving into WebGL land through three.js and p5.js to create some interesting animated web interactivity.

 I look forward to connecting with you and extending my network of like-minded, inspiring people!